- American playwright

 In 1957 Miller, for refusing to reveal the names of members of a literary circle who were suspected Communists, was found guilty of contempt of Congress — a conviction that was reversed the following year by the U.S. Court of Appeals.

 In January 1961, Miller and Marilyn Monroe divorced.
-A year later, he married his third wife, photographer Inge Morath, with whom he would have two children, Daniel and Rebecca.
+A year later, Miller married his third wife, photographer Inge Morath, with whom he would have two children, Daniel and Rebecca.
 The boy was born with Down’s Syndrome in 1962.
 According to biographer Martin Gottfried, Miller immediately placed the baby in a Connecticut institution and never again visited him, though Miller’s wife did.

 In his later years, Miller continued to mingle artistic expression with political activism.
 In 1998 he made a political contribution to the People for the American Way Voters Alliance, a Political Action Committee (PAC) whose raison d’etre is to “fight the right” by giving financial support to leftist political candidates and representatives.
-Fully 99 percent of its money goes to Democrats.

 In 1999 Miller joined such luminaries as Norman Mailer, Rob Reiner, Tim Robbins, Susan Sarandon, and Susan Sontag in signing a letter criticizing Mayor Rudolph Giuliani’s effort to suspend funding for the Brooklyn Museum of Art, after the museum had exhibited the artist Chris Ofili’s depiction of the Virgin Mary covered in elephant dung and surrounded by pornographic images.